The Lab is currently recruiting for a variety of positions.

 Note: We primarily use threespine stickleback as our study system.
-If you are keen on working with a different fish species that is a possibility – however, at this time I will likely not agree to supervising work on non-fish vertebrates.
+If you are keen on working with a different fish species or an invertebrate that is a possibility – however, at this time I will likely not agree to supervising work on non-fish vertebrates.

 Undergraduate and Masters Students